ibm-cloud-docs/appid/rate-limits.md

 ## General
 {: #general-limits}

-The following table lists the maximum per user limits for IBM Cloud App ID resources, and the blocking period when the limits are exceeded.
+The following table lists the maximum per user limits for IBM Cloud App ID resources and the blocking period when the limits are exceeded.
 These limits apply to any user who can create IBM Cloud App ID resources.
 {: shortdesc}

 <table>